DougLeary/LedString/README.md

 ## Notes
 To control a 50-led WS2811 string, the wiring is straightforward: connect the LED string's control line to pin 3, connect an adequate 5V power supply to the LEDs, and tie its ground to the Arduino ground.
 I have powered a string of 8 leds cut off a 50-led string directly off an Arduino.

+The fire flicker interval controls the timing of the refresh cycle.
+When doLoop() is called it checks whether it's time for the fires to flicker.
+If so (whether there are any fires or not), it makes a pass through the behavior string and updates fires and any other leds that need updating at that time.